-๐ฒ๐ฟ Mozambique visa for Brazil citizens
+๐ฒ๐ฟ Mozambique visa for Brazilians

 Brazil passport holders must apply for a visa at a Mozambique consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.